u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/development/coding_guidelines.rst

 PEP8 options
 ------------

 Using a linter can help show syntax and semantic warnings or errors.
-Odoo source code tries to respect Python standard, but some of them can be ignored.
+Thrive Bureau ERP source code tries to respect Python standard, but some of them can be ignored.

 - E501: line too long